 We are proud to be meeting award level nutritional requirements of The Alliance for a Healthier Generation and Healthier US School Challenge.
-Select NuVal to learn about the scoring of ala carte packaged foods in our Middle and High School Cafeterias.
+NuVal Scoring is used to nutritionally rate the ala carte packaged foods in our Middle and High School Cafeterias.
 The USDA Food Pyramid has a new look called MyPlate.
 Learn more about MyPlate by reading our monthly Nutrition Education Series that offers simple healthy lifestyle tips for your whole family.

 We offer a variety of convenient ways to pay for school meals.
 Checks and cash are always accepted by the manager of the school cafeteria either as a pre-paid deposit to a student's account or for purchasing individual meals or ala carte items such as milk or juice.
 The Point of Sale System tracks your student’s purchases and alerts the cashier of any potential food allergies.
 Parents can conveniently pre-pay online student accounts registering and using MyPaymentsPlus.com.

 Your child may qualify for free or reduced-price meals.
 Families that meet the Eligibility Criteria should complete or down load an online application, request a meal application from the Nutrition Services Department or school office.
 All students who qualify receive meals free of charge or at a reduced rate.
 To apply on line select On-Line Application or view and print an Application from the District Web site.